 - Cut the ½ cup cold lard into small pieces, and add them to the flour mixture.

-- Using your fingers, work the lard into the flour mixture until the mixture resembles coarse crumbs with pea-sized pieces of lard.
+- Using your fingers, work the lard into the flour mixture until the mixture resembles coarse crumbs with pea-sized pieces of lard, it will look shaggy.

 - Add 3 tablespoons of cold water and 1 teaspoon of vinegar to the mixture.
 Stir gently until a dough begins to form.
-Be careful not to over mix.
+Be careful not to over work the dough.
+If your dough is not coming together, add a teaspoon of cold water until it does.

-- Once the dough has come together, shape it into a rectangle, wrap it in plastic wrap, and refrigerate for at least 30 minutes to chill.
+- Once the dough has come together, shape into a flat disc, wrap in plastic wrap.
+Place in the refrigerator until chilled.

 Rolling Out the Dough